 - Be a licensed medical professional and hold a valid medical license as a physician, nurse, physician assistant, social worker, radiologic technologist, radiology practitioner assistant, social worker, or advanced practice nurse OR

-- Be master level prepared in a health related field; OR
+- Be highly prepared in a health related field; OR

-- Be a lay or volunteer navigator and have taken an approved patient navigation course; AND
+- Be a lay or volunteer navigator and have taken a patient navigation course; AND

 - Navigate breast patients for at least 25% of the applicants job responsibility OR